MUYUTwilighter/saplanting_fabric/README.md

 **Command**

-All the commands require admin-permission to execute
+All the commands require admin-permission to execute, feedback only supports Simplified Chinese originally.

  - /saplanting: show all current properties;
  - /saplanting load: load properties from file;